 Subdivision (a).
-While \$522(1) refers to a list of property claimed as exempt, the rule incorporates such a list as part of Official Form No. 6, the schedule of the debtor's assets, rather than requiring a separate list and filing.
+While §522(1) refers to a list of property claimed as exempt, the rule incorporates such a list as part of Official Form No. 6, the schedule of the debtor's assets, rather than requiring a separate list and filing.
 Rule 1007, to which subdivision (a) refers, requires that schedule to be filed within 15 days after the order for relief, unless the court extends the time.
+Section 522(1) also provides that a dependent of the

 Section 522(1) also provides that a dependent of the debtor may file the list if the debtor fails to do so.
 Subdivision (a) of the rule allows such filing from the expiration of the debtor's time until 30 days thereafter.
-Dependent is defined in §522(a)(1).
+Dependent is defined in \$522(a)(1).